SuadeLabs/fire/documentation/properties/purpose.md

 Describes an account that holds the amount of fees income originating from **investment banking** activities.
 This includes advisory, brokerage and underwriting activities.

 ### loans_and_advances_fees
-Describes an account that holds the amount of fees income originating from **loans and advances.
+Describes an account that holds the amount of fees income originating from **loans and advances**.

 ### pension
 *needs definition*